remya77/dockerize-todo-app/README.md

 1. To confirm that we created the table and added some todos:

-    - `sudo docker exec -it db-container bash`
+    - `sudo docker exec -it db-container psql todo_app_db -U postgres`
-        - This will get us into the container itself
+        - This will get us into the container and enter the `psql` shell
-    - `psql todo_app_db -U postgres`
-        - This will enter the `psql` shell
     - `SELECT * FROM todos;`
         - Get all the todos